iomesh/docs/docs/deploy-iomesh-cluster/install-iomesh.md

     It is recommended that you only configure `values`.
 For more configurations, refer to [Pod Affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity).

-5. Run the following commands to deploy the IOMesh cluster.
+5. Deploy the IOMesh cluster.

     ```shell
     helm install iomesh iomesh/iomesh \